skyrmionz/agentforceChatLwc/README.md

    - "All of your replies must be HTML stylized."

 6. Save and Activate your Agent
-7. Navigate back outside the Agent Builder to copy the Agent ID (it will look like `0XxHu000000l1BHKAY`)
+7. Navigate back outside the Agent Builder to copy the Agent ID from the URL (it will look like `0XxHu000000l1BHKAY`)

 ### Step 3: Configure Connected App for API Access